alphaanar/console-tic-tac-toe-plus/README.md

 ## Miscellaneous

-Options `M` and `C` are used in order to switch the theme and clear the console.
+Options `M` and `C` are used to switch the theme and clear the console, respectively.
 Switching the theme might sound fancy but all it does is to invert the colors of the console so that white appears black and vice versa.
 Clearing the console can be useful when there are too many logged texts or error messages on the screen and you want to get rid of clutter.

 ## Gameplay